 - Visitors are allowed in the reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic floor area. - Only emergency calls are permitted on the business phone.
-Students may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3 Cell phones are not permitted in the school. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Paul Mitchell The School Rhode Island is a smoke-free campus. - Stealing or taking school or another's personal property is unacceptable, and is grounds for termination.
+Visitors are not allowed in the classrooms, student lounge, or clinic floor area. - Only emergency calls are permitted on the business phone. - 3 Cell phones are permitted in the lunch area only. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - Food, drinks, and water bottles are allowed only in the lunchroom.
+Covered water is allowed in the classroom.
+Gum is not allowed in the school. - Headsets and radios are not allowed in school. - Paul Mitchell The School Danbury is a smoke-free campus. - Stealing or taking school or another's personal property is unacceptable. - The use of or possession of any item that is, or resembles, a weapon, firearm or explosive of any kind is prohibited from the school and will result in termination of enrollment. - The use or possession of illegal drugs or alcohol on the premises of the school or at any school function is strictly forbidden and will result in the rumination of student financial assistance and enrollment.